HavenlyECO/pr/README.md

 python3 prepare_autoencoder_dataset.py
 ```
 ``prepare_autoencoder_dataset.py`` expects ``h2h_data/api_cache`` to already contain
 historical responses from The Odds API.
-The repository does **not** provide a script
-to download these files—you must fetch the raw API results yourself and store them in
+Use ``fetch_odds_cache.py`` to download these
-that directory.
+files and store them in that directory.

 This command collects all ``odds_timeline`` entries under ``h2h_data/api_cache`` and
 writes ``h2h_data/api_cache/odds_timelines.pkl``.
 Supply this file to